grin-compiler/grin-compiler.github.io/index2.md

 - **Agda**
   Code stub ....

-GRIN could significantly improve the tooling, performance and size of functional programs and could enable functional technologies to target new platforms like WebAssembly.
+~~GRIN could significantly improve the tooling, performance and size of functional programs and could enable functional technologies to target new platforms like WebAssembly.~~
+GRIN aims to bring the benefits of whole program optimization to wide range of functional programming languages.

 *Support the project on [Patreon](https://www.patreon.com/csaba_hruska).*